Easy to clean

 If you want to have more control over the ingredients in your food, making your own yogurt is a great place to start.
 It does take some time, but it’s not difficult and most of the prep time is hands off.
 We’d seen tutorials on DIY yogurt recipes designed for slow cookers and pressure cookers, but a dedicated yogurt maker makes the process even easier.

-This popular electronic yogurt maker from Cuisinart is especially efficient; you can make up to 50 ounces per batch—plus, it automatically switches from heating to cooling mode to keep your yogurt at a safe temperature.
+This popular electronic yogurt maker from Cuisinart is especially efficient; you can make up to 50 ounces per batch—plus, it automatically switches from heating to cooling mode to keep your yogurt at a proper temperature.
 To see if this product lived up to its many positive reviews online, we took it home and tested it ourselves, evaluating everything from its design to its performance.
 Read on for our insights.

 Design: Super intuitive